• Skip to primary navigation

 Get Help Now

 It could be considered malpractice if any of these underlying causes could have been prevented by better medical care.
-Doctors, nurses, and midwives have a responsibility to provide an accepted standard of care.
+Doctors, nurses, and midwives are responsible for providing an accepted standard of care.
 When they don’t, and patients suffer harm, victims can hold them accountable with legal action.

 If your child has cerebral palsy, an experienced lawyer in Newark can help you hold the responsible doctor or hospital accountable.
-If found to be negligent, you should be able to get compensation for your child.
+If they are found negligent, you should be able to get compensation for your child.

 For most parents in this situation, it’s not obvious if medical malpractice is to blame.
 This is the first thing a lawyer can do to help you.
 They will review your case for free and give you an idea of what happened and what you can do about it.